 Be Curious, Have Enthusiasm, Then Cross Your Fingers

 This Mark Cuban quote is poignant since he's worked with one of Peat's companies.
-This makes sense since they are both looking for creative approaches.

 The Beginner's Mind

 Maybe Peat's best trait is that he never grew up.
 He kept his childlike wonder, his beginner's mind.
 In martial arts and Zen Buddhism, this is "shoshin" (初心), the ability to head into anything with the enthusiasm and curiosity of a child.
 If you move a child's toy, a child will follow it.
 If you move something valuable from an adult, the adult will complain and wait there expecting you to return it.